 - Tax benefits-Both PLI and LIC offer same tax benefit for deduction under Sec.80C.

 Considering all these features and differentiation between PLI and LIC, I feel PLI is still in olden days.
-Because it offers less insurance coverage, entry is restricted to only few, service issues, no term insurance and age limit.
-Whereas only two positive points that attract you towards PLI are lesser premium and higher bonus.
+Because it offers less insurance coverage, entry is restricted to only a few, service issues, no term insurance, and age limit.
+Whereas only two positive points that attract you towards PLI are lesser premium and a higher bonus.

 Whether it is prudent to buy endowment plans from PLI?

-Even though PLI offers you higher return and lower premium compare to LIC and other private insurers, the returns in the long run may erode drastically if you consider the inflation.
-Along with that, you will be under insured due to restricted maximum insurance limit.
+Even though PLI offers you higher return and lower premium compare to LIC and other private insurers, the returns, in the long run, may erode drastically if you consider the inflation.
+Along with that, you will be underinsured due to the restricted maximum insurance limit.
 Post Offices still not customer friendly.
 So you may face service issues and claim settlement issues.

 Overall, I found PLI with limited positive points and unlimited negative points.
 The decision is rest with you 🙂